-VIDEO: Topless Feminist Protests Wax Donald Trump Figure In Madrid: ‘Grab Patriarchy By The Balls’
+Topless Feminist Protests Wax Donald Trump Figure In Madrid: ‘Grab Patriarchy By The Balls’ [Video]

 “FEMEN female activists are the women with special training, physically and psychologically ready to implement the humanitarian tasks of any degree of complexity and level of provocation.
 FEMEN activists are ready to withstand repressions against them and are propelled by the ideological cause alone.
 FEMEN is the special force of feminism, its spearhead militant unit, modern incarnation of fearless and free Amazons.”

-The feminist protester’s slogan appears to be a reference to the video released just weeks before the election where Donald can be heard telling Access Hollywood host Billy Bush that because of his level of fame he can simply, “grab [women] by the p***y.”
-The comments were thought to be a final nail in the coffin of Trump’s candidacy by many, but were actually re-appropriated as an unofficial campaign slogan by some of his supporters.
-Shirts reading, “Grab America by the p***y” have sold out at several Spencer’s locations in the lead-up to Inauguration Day on Friday, reported Russia Today.
+The feminist protester’s slogan appears to be a reference to the video released just weeks before the election, where Donald can be heard telling Access Hollywood host Billy Bush that because of his level of fame he can simply “grab [women] by the p***y.”
+The comments were thought to be a final nail in the coffin of Trump’s candidacy by many, but they were actually re-appropriated as an unofficial campaign slogan by some of his supporters.
+Shirts reading “Grab America by the p***y” have sold out at several Spencer’s locations in the lead-up to Inauguration Day on Friday, reported Russia Today.

 Wax Donald Trump statues have been created by several of the kitschy museums around the world in anticipation of adding him to their presidential collections come Friday.
-At Madame Tussauds headquarters in London, wax sculptors have been working around the clock to complete the statue which requires the threading of thousands of individuals hairs and more than 20 coats of paint in order to create a realistic version of the president-elect, reported 9 News.
+At Madame Tussauds headquarters in London, wax sculptors have been working around the clock to complete the statue, which requires the threading of thousands of individuals hairs and more than 20 coats of paint in order to create a realistic version of the president-elect, reported 9 News.
 Once completed, it could very well face its own topless feminist protest.

-[Featured Image by Paul White/AP Photo]
+[Featured Image by Paul White/AP Images]